mohammadamanpatel/IMF-Gadget-API-Development/README.md

 # Upraised Task - Gadget Management API

 ## 📌 Project Overview
-This project, Phoenix: IMF Gadget API, is a secure API designed to manage the Impossible Missions Force (IMF) gadget inventory.
-Built with Node.js, Express, and PostgreSQL, this API allows Quartermasters to handle gadget lifecycle operations, including adding, updating, decommissioning, and triggering a self-destruct sequence.
-The API ensures security through JWT-based authentication and role-based authorization while also supporting caching via Redis cache for optimized performance.
-Additionally, it features a mission success probability generator and status-based gadget filtering. 🚀
+This project, Phoenix: IMF Gadget API, is a secure API for managing the Impossible Missions Force (IMF) gadget catalog.
+Developed using Node.js, Express, and PostgreSQL, the API enables Quartermasters to perform gadget lifecycle operations such as adding, updating, decommissioning, and initiating a self-destruct sequence.
+The API provides security through JWT-based authentication and role-based authorization and also facilitates caching through Redis cache for optimal performance.
+It also has a mission success probability generator and status-based gadget filtering.

 ## 🛠️ Technologies Used
 | Technology    | Purpose |